jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Bugfix: Group membership watch was not re-established
 - Bugfix: Wrong node state was displayed in the GUI
 - Bugfix: Fixed handling of failed futures in the benchmark
-- Bugfix: Fixed calculation of 'in flight calls' for a cluster
+- Bugfix: Fixed calculation of 'in-flight calls' for a cluster
 - Bugfix: Fixed calculation of the routing header, don't route packages to local instance
 - Bugfix: Ignore socket exception, when a server shutdown is performed
 - Bugfix: When a dead instance is detected, don't send a disconnect package.
 Close the network connection instead